Procession held for Santa Barbara firefighter who died at China Peak - NewsBreak

 Procession held for Santa Barbara firefighter who died at China Peak

 FRESNO, Calif.
-(KGPE) – On Tuesday, Fresno and Santa Barbara first responders escorted the casket of a Santa Barbara firefighter who died after crashing into a tree while skiing at China Peak .
+(KSEE) – On Tuesday, Fresno and Santa Barbara first responders escorted the casket of a Santa Barbara firefighter who died after crashing into a tree while skiing at China Peak .

 “When you think of the best person in your organization, the one person that will do anything for anyone in a moment’s notice, help anyone, he is that person,” said Santa Barbara Batallion Chief Anthony Stornetta.